Pinterest Hidden ImagePinterest Hidden Image

 Melbourne CBD in Victoria Australia

 Melbourne, the capital of Victoria and the second largest city in Australia is known for its vibrant culture.
-From museums to galleries, there are plenty of amazing places to visit in this bustling city.
+From museums to galleries, there are plenty of amazing places to visit in Melbourne city.
 Here are some of the some of the best places in Australia when visiting Melbourne: the Royal Botanic Gardens, Eureka Skydeck 88, St Kilda Beach, Queen Victoria Market and much more.
 With so many amazing sights to see, you can easily spend a few days enjoying what Melbourne has to offer.
 Whether it's shopping on trendy streets or exploring heritage sites like Federation Square.

 Scienceworks in Melbourne is a great place for science and technology enthusiasts to learn more about the world around them.
 Located near Melbourne’s historic Spotswood Railway Station, Scienceworks offers visitors an exciting journey through space and time with interactive exhibits, hands-on activities and ambitious experiments.
 From playing with static electricity to feeling the power of a 12 million volt Tesla Coil, this interactive museum is sure to spark the curiosity of anyone who visits.